CLSherrod/clsherrod.github.io/now.md

 title: What I'm Doing Now - Christopher Sherrod
 permalink: /now/
 ---
+(This is a [now page](https://nownownow.com/about), and if you have your own site, [you should make one](https://nownownow.com/about), too.)

+Updated March 8th, 2024, from my home in Mexico.

 ## Writing
 - Write a weekly newsletter in a niche
 - Writing occasional business articles here based on what I learn.